Reading time 3 minutes

 Coughing in a horse, specifically when it occurs during trotting and is not related to airway issues, may sometimes be attributed to a blocked diaphragm.
 In such cases, seeking treatment from a craniosacral therapist or an osteopath with expertise in visceral work can be a potential solution.
 These professionals can address issues related to the diaphragm and offer treatment to alleviate the horse’s discomfort.

-It’s important to recognize that not every instance of coughing in a horse is an indication of a serious problem that requires immediate medication.
+It’s important to recognise that not every instance of coughing in a horse is an indication of a serious problem that requires immediate medication.
 Coughing can be a natural response to various factors, and it’s often a sign that the horse’s respiratory system is functioning to clear irritants or mucus.
 However, if coughing becomes chronic, severe, or is accompanied by other concerning symptoms, it should be evaluated by a veterinarian to identify the underlying cause and determine appropriate treatment.